 Last on the list of weekend getaways on a budget is tiny little Julian, a small town with a big reputation for it’s famous apple pies.

-In addition to the apple pies, one thing that I appreciate about this ton is that it has all four seasons – a rarity in Southern California!
+In addition to the apple pies, one thing that I appreciate about this town is that it has all four seasons – a rarity in Southern California!
 Go in spring or fall for beautiful scenery.

 - Entry Fees: None.
 Just the cost of the pies!

-- Accommodation: ~$60-$70 range for cheaper motels on Booking.com.
+- Accommodation: ~$60-$70 range for cheaper motels (get the best prices here!)

 - Miscellaneous: Visit in spring or fall for a gorgeous stroll around town.